 Larval surveillance begins in March as spring mosquito larvae begin to hatch and develop in flooded woodlands.
-The department samples this habitat prior to and after our spring aerial larviciding program.
-Routine larval surveillance continues throughout the season as dictated by weather and time of year.
-Permanent water habitats like catch basins and neglected swimming pools are routinely checked for Culex mosquito infestation, as they are important sources of this WNV vector.
+The department samples this habitat prior to and after our spring aerial larviciding Routine larval surveillance program. continues throughout the season as weather and dictated by season.
+Permanent water habitats like stormwater catch basins and neglected swimming pools are routinely checked for Culex mosquito infestation, as they are important sources of this WNV vector.